Forget About Yoga: It’s Not Gonna Bring Her Back

 Yoga Helps to Clear the Mind

 A lot of people respond to the light meditative aspects of yoga.
-They appreciate having a time and space where they’re not thinking about work, politics, or social media, instead just focusing on their body and breathing (we are all equals on the yoga mat, after all).
+They appreciate having a time and space where they’re not thinking about work, politics, or social media, instead just focusing on their body and breathing.
 Yoga frees the mind by ridding it of external concerns, so their reasoning goes.

 DO NOT DO THIS.